0xMuTwo/Gauntlet_Deployment/README.md

 # I'm Open Sourcing this because I no longer need it.

+No Longer Maintained.
+No Longer Supported.
+No Longer Used.
+Here to show others how I did it.
+Like all those I learned from did for me.

 I've had my fun.
 Good Luck Everyone.

 With this guide, I've literally created hundreds of Meme Tokens on Solana.
 Some did well.
 Some I lost a lot of money on.